 The film takes place in the future (by 1975’s standards of the future, which still couldn’t get away from the color orange).
 The future of 2018 from what I understand (I’m still waiting for this sport to happen).
 In this future, nations have gone bankrupt and been bought out by corporations.
-After this followed a period of the Corporate Wars.
+After this followed a period of Corporate Wars.
 Once this ended, nations no longer existed.
 Everything became corporate owned.
 Not by one corporation, but several.
 The corporations own and provide everything, from the music you listen to, the food you receive, the pills you take, the husband/wife/concubine you may want, the energy needed to power your televisions/lights/fires, the films/shows you watch, etc. It’s not altogether terrible, since they have eliminated war and poverty.
 But there is a catch.

 Now, everyone, has all the comforts.
 You know that.
 No poverty.
 No sickness.
 No needs and many luxuries – which you enjoy – just as if you were in the executive class.
 Corporate society takes care of everything.
 And all it asks of anyone, all its ever asked of anyone, ever, is not to interfere with management decisions.

 In other words, no free will.
 Individualism is shunned.
 Everyone must follow corporate mandates.
 This is primarily exemplified by Jonathan (played by James Caan), who has the luxury of wives (or concubines).
 One of the many privileges Jonathan has thanks to his status as a rollerball player.
 However, the only wife he ever loved (though he has difficulty comprehending the concept of love; not so much a fault of the character so much as a by-product of the corporate teachings in society) was his first, Ella.
 But at some point they became separated.
 Initially it is believed that she went away because she was ordered to by a corporation.
 And whenever one goes, another comes as a replacement to keep Jonathan happy (as is the case with the other rollerball players).
 Jonathan goes through several concubines, but always reminisces about Ella, and wishes to have her back.
-Because it is only with her where the relationship felt real, where there was actually loves.
-While all the other concubines simply follow the corporations bidding, to make him happy any way they can.
+Because it is only with her where the relationship felt real, where there was actually love.
+All the other concubines simply follow the corporations’ bidding, to make him happy any way they can.
 Because of this, Jonathan becomes disconnected, unable to have a real relationship, never able to find satisfaction with a significant other because of the artificial nature of the relationship.

 Now normally, this would be the start and end of such a subject, portraying corporations as simple two dimensional villains, and society as one that deserves better, as does the protagonist.
 But the film is smart enough to know that things aren’t that simple, and thus adds another dimension to it all.
 Jonathan eventually reunites with Ella, and talks of how he wants to know if he still has those feelings within him that he had those years ago when he was with her.
 Eventually, he learns that she didn’t leave because the corporation asked her to.
 She left because she knew Jonathan loved being a player in rollerball more than he liked being with her.
 She didn’t feel she was getting enough attention, enough love from him.
 So she left him and married a corporate man, with a higher position than Jonathan could ever achieve.
 The corporations aren’t to blame for all of an individual’s faults.
 Knowing now that his disdain for corporations was misplaced, knowing how foolish he was, and that he needed to get over her, he finally lets her go.
 It becomes easier to do this for him not just because of this revelation, but also by seeing how she has become just like those other concubines: attempting to sway Jonathan to do the corporation’s bidding.